-And apparently so can the adrenaline junkies at Secret Adventures, who’ve arranged a kayaking tour of London’s oldest canal ending at the water-side CRATE Brewery (which is also just below the beautiful new sustainable fine dining restaurant Silo, as it happens).
+And apparently so can the adrenaline junkies at Secret Adventures, who’ve arranged a kayaking tour of Regent’s Canal ending at the water-side CRATE Brewery (which is also just below the excellent sustainable fine dining restaurant Silo, and opposite the lovely Barge East, as it happens).

 Upon arrival, you’ll head over to CRATE Brewery’s main bar, change into your non-wet clothes, and settle into your first drink of the evening.
 Your kayak will then be taken away, and you’ll strongly consider ordering one of CRATE’s own pizzas.

 Because you can’t have your kayak and eat it.